Above: Fogo Island Inn on Fogo Island, Newfoundland, Canada - Photo by Alex Fradkin. Courtesy of Fogo Island Inn

 Why it’s one of our favorite places: Sweeps of unspoiled beach-fringed coastline are all too rare in Europe nowadays.
 If you want to experience the Mediterranean as it used to be, this is the place to come.

 Eat local — really local: The Domaine de Murtoli is a working estate, producing honey, cured meat and a brocciu cheese.
 You can go to the farm with a basket and pick your own vegetables for dinner.

-The exterior of Fogo Island Inn on Fogo Island, Newfoundland, Canada - Alex Fradkin
+Fogo Island Inn on Fogo Island, Newfoundland, Canada - Alex Fradkin

 14. Fogo Island Inn 97

 The sculptural Fogo Island Inn stands with stunning improbability near a remote fishing village off Newfoundland’s northeast coast.
 The main four-story modernist structure is cross-shaped, with one axis supported by angled metal poles.
 Colorful quilts and handmade furniture complement the stark white interior.
 Those who have a recurring dream of getting away from it all to explore the far corners of the earth will find that the 29-room Fogo Island is its realization.
 It is a place of spectacular and elemental beauty.

 The inspiration: Fogo Island Inn’s design stems from a 400-year-old vernacular tradition of creating seemingly temporary although ultimately permanent structures (original settlers were expected to fish Fogo Island’s waters and then return home to England or Ireland).